matwilso/matwilso.github.io/_posts/robot-future.md

 The main argument today for using model-based RL (over model-free RL) is data efficiency.
 If you can extract more useful bits of information from the environment per step of interaction, you should need fewer interactions.
 Algorithms like Dyna make this happen by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollouts in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into the base policy.

 Unfortunately, greater data efficiency comes at the price of complexity.
-MBRL comes with extra theory and moving parts that you have to wrap your head around, train, debug, and tune.
+MBRL comes with extra theory to wrap your head around and extra moving parts to train, debug, and tune.
 This tends to reduce iteration speed and slow progress<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 There’s a decent argument here that MBRL has seen overall less adoption in the past several years because of this: it’s just easier to reach for and modify something like PPO or SAC than it is to reach for an MBRL algo like Dreamer.
 </span>
-As in many engineered systems, [the best part is no part](https://twitter.com/Erdayastronaut/status/1203840982497792005?s=20).
+As in many systems, [the best part is no part](https://twitter.com/Erdayastronaut/status/1203840982497792005?s=20).

 There is, however, a point at which the value of a part becomes worth the price of its extra complexity.
-If models in RL have not yet reached this threshold point, they certainly will in the future.
+If models in RL have not yet reached this threshold, they certainly will in the future.
 Unsupervised / predictive learning is going to be the only way to gather the signal to train powerful enough neural networks.
-Geoff Hinton and Yann Lecun (with his Cake) have been making this argument for several years, but what really makes me excited now is the artifacts that prove it.
+Geoff Hinton and Yann Lecun (with his Cake) have been making this argument for several years, but what really makes me excited now isn't the argument itself, but *the artifacts that prove it*.

 I am much more bullish on the future of model-based RL now, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.